Haivision/srt/docs/API.md

 connection is possible.
 The inability to decrypt an incoming transmission can be then reported as a different kind of problem.

+**IMPORTANT**: There is an unusual behavior in case when this flag is TRUE on the caller and FALSE on the listener.
+This is because the listener accepts the connection and considers itself connected, while it doesn't know yet that the caller will reject it.
+The result is a short-living "spurious" connection report on the listener socket.
+If the application is fast enough to catch it, it will get the socket from `srt_accept`, only to learn soon that the connection is broken, otherwise the connection could be removed from the listener backlog before the application can be aware of its existence.
+How fast the connection is broken, it depends on the network parameters, in particular, whether the `UMSG_SHUTDOWN` message sent by the caller is delivered (in this case the time of one RTT) or missed (then up to the connection timeout, default 5 seconds).
+It is therefore strongly recommended to use this flag (that is, set to FALSE) only when you are able to ensure that this flag is also set FALSE on the caller side.

 ---

 | OptName           | Since | Binding | Type            | Units | Default  | Range  |